bahavathyk/MSTS/README.md

 There are 4 main functions presented here:

-DTW_MSTS - Runs the MSTS technique using a 1NN-DTW classifier
+DTW_MSTS.py - Runs the MSTS technique using a 1NN-DTW classifier

-Rocket_MSTS - Runs the MSTS technique using a Rocket classifier
+Rocket_MSTS.py - Runs the MSTS technique using a Rocket classifier

-DTW_knn - Runs the knn based MI technique using a DTW classifier
+DTW_knn.py - Runs the knn based MI technique using a DTW classifier

-Rocket_knn - Runs the knn based MI technique using a Rocket classifier
+Rocket_knn.py - Runs the knn based MI technique using a Rocket classifier

 When using this code, kindly cite the following paper: